Changyu: History

+Zhang Bishi's nephew Zhang Chengqing was the company's first general manager.

 The Grand Cellar

 The Grand Cellar was first built in 1894.
 Although it needed to be rebuilt three times in the first 11 years, it has lasted for more than 100 years.
-It is considered a great historical landmark in Chinese architecture, with its creative design and construction work praised by both Chinese and foreign engineering experts.

 The Grand Cellar is 1,976 square metres in size and seven metres in depth.
 The ground of the cellar is one metre below sea level and the whole of the cellar is no more than 100 metres away from the sea.
 It maintains a constant temperature and humidity throughout the year and is ideal for wine maturation.
 Still in use today, thousands of oak barrels arranged around the cellar, with three of them large enough to store 15 tonnes of wine each.